20 May 2017

 What is ssh?

-So first, What is ‘ssh’?
-SSH stands for Secure Shell.
-And what does that mean? tbh, it’s not important.
 What is important is that it lets you connect to a ‘server’ or ‘computer’ via your own terminal, given that you know the server’s ip address.
 (Oh, also, you seem to need to have an account on that server as well)

 For example, if I have a server with a ip address ‘192.168.0.1’, with an account of username jeff, and password wu, I can type

 and this will try to connect my computer to the server with the account name ‘jeff’.
 Now, if successful, a prompt for password will show up.
 Now if I type wu and press enter, I would be logged in to the server with that account.
-Cool?
-Yea, I know.

 This is awesome, and the solution to how I have studied computer science at UCSD for 3 years now, but only been to the computer labs less than 10 times.